fcambus/telize/README.md

 On busy instances, the maximum number of open files limit must be increased using the `worker_rlimit_nofile` directive in order to avoid running out of available file descriptors.

-There is an automatic install script for Debian :

-	sh install/debian.sh

 ## Access and Error logs

 The default Telize configuration does not have logging enabled, it must be configured manually.